[TOC]

 - Choosing an Embedding Model for Business Data:

-requested advice on the most suitable embedding model for business and finance data. - Sources for AI Research Papers: A question was raised by
+@hafiz031requested advice on the most suitable embedding model for business and finance data. - Sources for AI Research Papers: A question was raised by

-suggested the Hugging Face papers page which features manually curated papers on a daily basis.
+@blakeskoepkaabout the best platform to read research papers on AI.@osansevierosuggested the Hugging Face papers page which features manually curated papers on a daily basis.
 Further, VIPitis recommended using ArXiv with specific Keywords for more preprint publications. - Comparison of Encoder Models:

-stating a preference for encoder-only models for individual discrimination tasks, despite noting that they can be rigid.
+@opencuiguyresponded to a comment from@merve3234stating a preference for encoder-only models for individual discrimination tasks, despite noting that they can be rigid.

 â· #diffusion-discussions (5 messages):